 Whether that's making it your cell phone background, getting it printed on a tank top, or a mug, writing it on your whiteboard in your room or repeating it to yourself every morning as a positive affirmation (do whatever works for you).

-Some of the reasons you'd know if you should continually date this person would be questions like:
+Some of the reasons you'd know if you should continually date this person would be positive answers to the questions of:

 Do I like the way they make me feel when I'm around them?

 Are they good company?

 If they're wack, or you don't vibe with them, or they're stressing you TF out or suck as a human being, you'd quickly come to your senses and say

 The same should be true for your goals and what you're doing!

 Once you have your Why's and your core values written down, I need you to be able to identify what is it about your goal that adds to you as a person and makes you feel better and more expansive